Ordisoftware/Hebrew-Calendar/README.md

 If you use moon omer then celebrations dates will be calculated according to seasons and there will be an inversion between north and south hemispheres.
 In this case, a day is from one moon set to the next set.

-You can use traditionnals sun days by modifying the option in the reminder, hence celebrations will be same in north and south.
+You can use traditional sun days by modifying the option in the reminder, hence celebrations will be same in north and south.
 In this case, a day is from one sun set to the next set.

 #### What is Shabat?

 The Shabat is the "day of rest" where one do not work for a livelihood.
 Unless there is a vital emergency, the body, the emotions and the spirit are resting there.
 The study of the Torah is a privileged activity.

 The tradition attributes this day to Saturday.
-We can however think according to Béréshit 1.1 that in the case where the first day is the day of birth as a corollary to the fusion of the gametes then it takes place the day before: thus a person coming to the world on a Sunday will have his Shabat the Saturday.
+We can however think according to Bereshit 1.1 that in the case where the first day is the day of birth as a corollary to the fusion of the gametes then it takes place the day before: thus a person coming to the world on a Sunday will have his Shabat the Saturday.
 From Béréshit 1.5 and 1.16 as well as from Shémot 20.8 it can be deduced that it lasts from sunset on the eve of the calendar day to sunset on the same day.
 For example, for a person born in Paris, the Shabat of February 19, 2019 takes place from Friday 18 at 17:25 to Saturday at 17:25 approximately.

-The personal Shabat of a maried or concubin or divorced man is the previous day of the birth.
+The personal Shabat of a married or concubin or divorced man is the previous day of the birth.
 A son follows his father's Shabat.
 The Shabat of a woman is the Shabat of her father or her husband or her concubin.

 So the man and the woman respect their mutual cycles.
 Indeed, during the period when the married or concubine or divorced woman is Nidah from the beginning to the end of the blood flow, her vital field is dissonant and the couple avoid touching each other (the virgin girl is not concerned as long as she had no relations through the openings of the begetting) to avoid to increase as well as to transmit this state to things and people (otherwise we follow the rules of the Torah about that).